 Mail all items listed above to: Application Processing Division of Child Care, Colorado Department of Human Services, 1575 Sherman Street, 1st Floor, Denver, CO 80203-1714.

-After the Division of Child Care receives the items above and processes your application, a licensing specialist will contact you to set-up a time to inspect your home to verify that you have complied with all of the licensing rules and regulations.
+After the Division of Early Care and Learning receives the items above and processes your application, a licensing specialist will contact you to set-up a time to inspect your home to verify that you have complied with all of the licensing rules and regulations.

 Please see the Family Child Care Home Resource Information for sample forms and information that may be helpful to you.

 Additional Forms for Family Child Care Home Providers